Nehal04052/Explainable-AI-based-Glaucoma-Detection-using-Transfer-Learning-and-LIME/README.md

 ├── .gitignore                        # Files to be ignored by git └── README.md                         # Project documentation
 ```
 ---

-## Technologies

-This project uses the following technologies:

-- **Frontend:**
-  - React.js for building the user interface.

-- **Backend:**
-  - **Express.js** (Node.js framework) for creating RESTful APIs.
-  - **FastAPI** (Python) for serving the machine learning model and handling predictions.

-- **Model and Machine Learning:**
-  - Transfer Learning using pre-trained CNN models like VGG16.
-  - LIME for generating interpretable visual explanations.

-- **Database:**
-  - MongoDB for storing user feedback data.

----

 ## Installation

 ### Step 1: Clone the Repository